-The Directors have established eight Classes in this Fund.
-GBP Accumulation Shares and GBP Distributing Shares are denominated in Sterling, EUR Accumulation Shares and EUR Distributing Shares are denominated in Euro, SGD Accumulation Shares and SGD Distributing Shares are denominated in Singapore Dollars, USD Accumulation Shares are denominated in U.S. Dollars, and JPY Accumulation Shares are denominated in Japanese Yen.
+The Directors have established nine Classes in this Fund.
+GBP Accumulation Shares and GBP Distributing Shares are denominated in Sterling, EUR Accumulation Shares and EUR Distributing Shares are denominated in Euro, SGD Accumulation Shares and SGD Distributing Shares are denominated in Singapore Dollars, USD Accumulation Shares are denominated in U.S. Dollars, JPY Accumulation Shares are denominated in Japanese Yen and AUD Accumulation Shares are denominated in Australian Dollars.